Your Guide to ERISA Bonds

 What is ERISA?

-ERISA is the Employment Retirement Income Security Act, a federal law enacted in 1974 to regulate retirement and health plans in private industry.
-Its regulations apply to most retirement plans, but not those:
+ERISA stands for Employment Retirement Income Security Act, a federal law enacted in 1974 to regulate retirement and health plans in private industry.
+Its regulations apply to most retirement plans, excluding the following:

-• Maintained or established by governmental entities or churches for their employees,
+- Those maintained or established by governmental entities or churches for their employees

-• Offshore plans (those held outside of the United States), or
+- Offshore plans (those held outside of the United States)

 Get Your ERISA Bond: